 Can I freeze these pork chops?

 Yes, you can freeze the pork chops once they have been coated in the honey garlic glaze.
-Just pack them into ziploc bags, pour in the rest of the glaze, and store in the freezer for up to 3 months.
+Just pack them into ziploc bags, pour in the rest of the glaze, and store them in the freezer for up to 3 months.

-To use, defrost in the refrigerator and then arrange them with potatoes and broccoli on a sheet pan and bake them as per the recipe instructions.
+To use, defrost them in the refrigerator and then arrange them with potatoes and broccoli on a sheet pan and bake them as per the recipe instructions.